nikakhachi/staker-custom/README.md

 - **_unpause_** - Owners function to unpause the contract

-## Usage
+## Testing

+To run the tests, you will have to do the following

 1. Clone this repository to your local machine.
-2. Install the project dependencies by running `forge install && npm install` in the root directory.
+2. Run `forge install`.
-3. Compile the files with `forge compile`.
+3. Run `forge test`.
-4. Create a new branch for your changes: `git checkout -b my-new-feature`.
-5. Make the necessary modifications and additions.
-6. Test Smart Contract with `forge test` in the root directory.
-7. Commit and push your changes: `git commit -m 'Add some feature' && git push origin my-new-feature`.
-8. Submit a pull request detailing your changes and their benefits.

-If you would like to deploy a smart contract on your local machine do the following:
+## Deploying

+To deploy the contract, you will have to do the following

-1. `npx hardhat node` to run a local node.
+1. Clone this repository to your local machine.
+2. Run `forge install && npm install`.
-2. Deploy the smart contract with ` npx hardhat run script/deploy.ts --network localhost`
+3. Deploy the smart contract with ` npx hardhat run script/deploy.ts --network {network name}`

+If you would like to deploy it locally, make sure to run `npx hardhat node` before the 3rd step, and deploy the smart contract with `localhost` as the "network name"